Bridgerton: Gender

 A recurring topic throughout the show is gender, especially the role of women in British high society.
 Chris Van Dusen aimed for the show to have a "running, modern commentary about how, over the last 200 years, everything has changed and nothing has changed, for both women and men."

 With the focus on each year's social season, Daphne, Kate, Penelope and the other women struggle against the societal expectations held for them.
 Daphne Bridgerton, the Queen's Diamond of her season, fights to maintain her high reputation in society and avoid ruin while still marrying for love.
 Kate Sharma, considered "too old" for marrying, attempts to regain her family's place in high society as she tries to set her sister, Edwina, up to marry well.
 Eloise Bridgerton, uninterested in marrying and wanting to pursue a more meaningful life, finds herself more politically involved.

-The men, on the other hand, often face lower stakes to their reputations.
+The men, on the other hand, face significantly lower stakes to their reputations.
 After overhearing Anthony say that he desires a more agreeable wife, Kate confronts him on his viewpoints toward women and argues that Anthony's high standards for women do not match the standards he has for himself.